Offshore Wind Needs More Government Support to Unleash Its Potential, Report Says

 - DIGEST HUB

-- China added 4.4 GW of offshore wind capacity in 2024, comprising 55% of global additions, but growth slowed to 12% year-on-year after national subsidies ended.
+- China added 4.4 GW of offshore wind in 2024, accounting for 55% of global additions, but growth has slowed to 12% year-on-year due to the end of national subsidies and high costs.

 - China Southern Power Grid Co.
 Ltd